Student car parking (Blue Badge and ASSIST)

 Blue Badge Holders

-Students who hold a local authority-issued Blue Badge are able to park at the University for free; they are eligible to park in any bay across the University sites, except for Electric Vehicle Charging bays and motorbike/moped areas, but a Blue Badge must be displayed in the windscreen at all times.
+Students who hold a local authority-issued Blue Badge can park at the University for free; they are eligible to park in any bay across the University sites, except for electric vehicle charging bays, visitor bays and motorbike/moped areas.
+A Blue Badge must be displayed in the windscreen at all times.

 ASSIST Parking Permit Holders